GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Simulated Tests

 The second test is performed using a raytracing model.
 There are several general relativistic raytracing and radiative transfer codes in literature that solve unpolarised and/or polarised radiative transfer equations; see for eg.~\cite{2018A&A...613A...2B, 2016ApJ...820..105P, 2011CQGra..28v5011V, 2009ApJS..184..387D,2021arXiv210805131K}.
 In principle, any of the publicly available or stand-alone schemes can be used.
 For this purpose, we use \texttt{ipole}, which solves polarised radiative transfer equation in Kerr spacetime.
 It is primarily used to raytrace GRMHD datasets, but a semi-analytic scheme is also implemented for RIAF modeling.
 We utilize this model as an example and a test for the extraction of parameters.
 The model parameters (for synthetic dataset) include: $ \mathbf{\Theta_{p}} = [a^*, \theta_{i}, n_{e,th}] = [0.1,60^\circ,3.5 \times 10^7]$.
 This model can be extended to include other parameters as well, such as the position angle, non-thermal population of electrons, temperature normalization, etc. For simplicity, we ignore these and utilize just the above parameters.

-We adopted a total of 50 walkers and 5000 samples for the MCMC sampling, which ran for 2200 core hours.The initial positions were kept as the initial guess.
+We adopted a total of 50 walkers and 5000 samples for the MCMC sampling, which ran for 2200 core hours.
+The initial positions were kept as the initial guess.
 The posterior distribution is plotted in Fig.~\ref{fig:ipole_fit} with a burn-in of $1000$ samples.
-Inclusion of electron number density makes the case a bit complicated, as small variations in $n_e$ does not change the total flux and accretion by much.
+The inclusion of electron number density makes the case a bit complicated, as small variations in $n_e$ does not change the total flux and accretion by much.
 The parameter has a relatively high magnitude, and this would inherently mean that the parameter can occupy a large sample space.
 For this reason, the logarithm value of the parameter is used.
-From the posterior, the parameters are well constrained, and by extension, they also verify previous analyses done in literature such as \cite{Broderick_2020}, from where we adopted the simulated values for the raytracing test.
+Fig.~\ref{fig:ipole} shows the autocorrelation plot for the MCMC run along with the ESS, showing a clear trend and independence of the parameters as the chain length is increased.
+Increasing the number of samples shall provide us with more clarity but will not change the trend too much.
+It also verifies the previous analyses done in literature such as \cite{Broderick_2020}, from where we adopted the simulated values for the raytracing test.
 However, the reference dataset was taken to be the visibility amplitudes of Sgr A* from 2007 and 2009 \citep{2011ApJ...735..110B}.
 The spin and inclination parameter are constrained well as compared to the $n_e$ parameter.